 Truffaut’s final film is a heartfelt homage to the movies he grew up with and loved.

-Fanny Ardent plays the secretary of a businessman (Jean-Louis Trintignant) wrongfully accused of murder who sets out to investigate the case herself and prove his innocence.
+Fanny Ardent plays the secretary of a businessman (Jean-Louis Trintignant) wrongfully accused of murder who sets out to investigate the case herself.
 A heady and entertaining concoction of suspense thriller, film noir and screwball comedy

 La Chambre verte

 (The Green Room, 1978)

 A poetic, haunting tale of a man whose self-destructive obsession with the dead compels him to build an altar to honor them.
 Truffaut stars in the lead role of Julien Davenne